OData/v3ProtocolDocument/OData Atom Format.markdown

 The first parameter of the function MUST be a binding parameter that is bound to the feed or entity on which the function is specified, and MUST NOT be provided as a separate parameter by the client when invoking the function.

 ### 8.1.3.
 The `metadata:title` Attribute ###
-The `metadata:function` element MUST have a `metadata:title` attribute that contains a simple but not necessarily unique name for the function, commonly used by clients to describe the function to a user.
+The `metadata:function` element MUST have a `metadata:title` attribute that contains a human-readable, possibly language-dependent, and not necessarily unique name for the function, commonly used by clients to describe the function to a user.

 # 9. Annotations #